A southeast native, Beverly majored in psychology at GSU. She has a strong interest in workplace politics and human behavior.

 In a 2011 publication of the Journal of Abnormal Psychology, authors Timpano, Schmidt, Wheaton, Wendland and Murphy discovered that a genetic variation in a gene sequence which substitutes valine for methionine, leads to a brain disorder responsible for hoarding and overeating in both human and non-human animals.

-BDNF protein “disorder” (again remember it is an adaptive mechanism) leads to changes in the central nervous system and is linked with memory impairment, greater avoidance of things that seem unpleasant (like cleaning or limiting food intake), greater anxiety (at having to throw away something that has great meaning for you or fearing that if you do throw it away you will need it and not have it), aggression (often directed at oneself or at others who are critical of the way you live) and obesity.
+BDNF protein “disorder” (again remember it is an adaptive mechanism) leads to changes in the central nervous system and is linked with memory impairment, obesity, greater avoidance of things that seem unpleasant—like cleaning or limiting food intake, greater anxiety at having to throw away something that has great meaning for you or fearing that if you do throw it away you will need it and not have it.
+It can also lead to aggression—often directed at oneself or at others who are critical of the way you live.

 For those who want to get technical, valine is substituted for methionine at codon 66.
 A codon codes or determines the position of an amino acid in a DNA strand.